Martin Weitzman

 Martin Lawrence Weitzman (April 1, 1942 – August 27, 2019) was an American economist and a professor of economics at Harvard University.
 Weitzman joined the Yale University faculty, in 1967, before moving to the Massachusetts Institute of Technology, and then the economics department at Harvard University in 1989, where he taught until his death in 2019.
 Weitzman was a leading economist whose research was focused largely on environmental economics, specifically climate change and the economics of catastrophes.
+He is, among others, a co-author, with Gernot Wagner, of Climate Shock, a Top 15 Financial Times-McKinsey Business Book of the Year 2015.

 Personal life

 Weitzman was born Meyer Levinger on April 1, 1942, on the Lower East Side of Manhattan, the son of Joseph and Helen (Tobias) Levenger.
 Weitzman's mother died before he was 1.
 His father returned from military service in World War II and, considering himself unable to care for his son, placed him in an orphanage.

 Weitzman was adopted by elementary-school teachers, Samuel and Fannie (Katzelnick) Weitzman, who gave him the name Martin Lawrence Weitzman."

 Weitzman graduated with a B.A. in mathematics and physics from Swarthmore College in 1963.
 He went on to receive a M.S. in statistics and operations research from Stanford University in 1964, and then attended Massachusetts Institute of Technology where he received a Ph.D. in economics in 1967.